shivamb09/v_plot/README.md

 """

-main.py for working with linux
+main_1.py for working with shell and python

-main_1.py for direct python code
+main_vplot.py for direct python code